LeoGytis/Betsy/README.md

 ### State Management & API Handling:

-- Integrated react-query to manage balance state across the project
+- Integrated WebSocket connection to listen for balance updates from the server.
 - apiService to send requests with jwtToken for reuse in all API calls
 - authService, bettingService, and transactionsService for handling API requests